ahmedalkadi/Ahmed_Alkadi_Portfolio.github.io/_publications/2009-10-01-paper-title-number-1.md

 The Research Overview
 =====
-Research objectives:
+Research objectives:<br/>
-1- Investigate and identify major parameters that effect the thermal energy transfer from the water to the storage medium.
+1- Investigate and identify major parameters that effect the thermal energy transfer from the water to the storage medium.<br/>
-2- Design and optimize a thermal storage system for the domestic use capable of supplying hot water, absorbing the solar energy at daytime.
+2- Design and optimize a thermal storage system for the domestic use capable of supplying hot water, absorbing the solar energy at daytime.<br/>
-3- Select the suitable storage medium to fit the design conditions.
+3- Select the suitable storage medium to fit the design conditions. <br/>

 Research focuses on the effects of :
 - The aspect ratio of the inner elliptical tube.